trimble-oss/website-modus.trimble.com/content/components/mobile/introduction/_index.md

 The mobile library for native apps Modus components and elements for designing and developing consistent mobile applications and workflows.
 These components are available for native or cross-platform applications on iOS and Android devices.
 Modus Mobile UI Kits are available in Figma and Adobe XD for designers.

+## Modus Web UI Kits

+Modus Mobile UI Kits are available in [Figma and Adobe XD for designers](/designers/).

+## Gestures

 There are a range of gestures which can be used to interact with a mobile app:

-## Common Gestures

 - One-finger Single Tap
 - One-finger Double Tap